-Japan's Cabinet approves postponing emperor's enthronement parade until Nov.
+Japan's Cabinet approves postponing Emperor's enthronement parade until Nov.
 10 | The Japan Times

-In the aftermath of the deadly typhoon last weekend, the Cabinet on Friday approved the postponement of Emperor Naruhito’s enthronement parade until Nov.
+In the aftermath of a deadly typhoon which hit parts of eastern Japan last weekend, the Cabinet on Friday approved the postponement of Emperor Naruhito’s enthronement parade until Nov.
 10.

 However, the enthronement ceremony and banquet will be held as planned on Tuesday.

-The parade, which will wind about 5 km from the Imperial Palace to the Akasaka Palace in Tokyo, was originally planned to take place next Tuesday.
-It was postponed after the Imperial Household Agency said Tuesday that Emperor Naruhito and Empress Masako had expressed their heartfelt wishes that the lives of those in the typhoon-hit areas return to normal soon.
+The parade route, which will be over approximately 5 kilometers from the Imperial Palace to the Akasaka Imperial Residence in Tokyo, was originally planned to take place next Tuesday.

+The postponement comes after the Imperial Household Agency said Tuesday that Emperor Naruhito and Empress Masako had expressed heartfelt wishes that the lives of people in the typhoon-hit areas will return to normal soon.

-With rescue and relief efforts involving the police, firefighters and the Self-Defense Forces ongoing, the government apparently judged that the parade, to be held under tight security, should be postponed.
+With rescue and relief efforts involving police, firefighters and the Self-Defense Forces still ongoing, the government apparently judged that the parade, to be held under tight security, should be postponed.

-Prime Minister Shinzo Abe told reporters during visits to Miyagi and Fukushima prefectures on Thursday that the government was considering pushing back the schedule for the parade.
-Both prefectures were hit hard by Typhoon Hagibis, which caused widespread flooding and damage to infrastructure lifelines.
+Prime Minister Shinzo Abe told reporters Thursday that the government is considering pushing back the parade as he visited Miyagi and Fukushima prefectures, both hit hard by Typhoon Hagibis, which flooded vast areas of the country and damaged lifelines.

-The Imperial Couple will ride a convertible sedan during the roughly 30-minute parade on Nov.
-10, which will precede the Daijosai offering ceremony scheduled to take place form Nov.
-14 to 15.
+The imperial couple will ride in a convertible sedan in the roughly 30-minute parade on Nov.
+10, ahead of the Daijosai — grand thanksgiving rite — scheduled for Nov.
+14-15.

 IN FIVE EASY PIECES WITH TAKE 5